plasmo-dev/Plasmo.jl/docs/src/index.md

 ```

 !!! note
     Plasmo.jl assumes the objective function of each optinode is added by default.
-The objective function for an optigraph can be changed using the `@objective` macro
+The objective function for an `OptiGraph` can be changed using the `@objective` macro
-    on the optigraph itself.
+    on the `OptiGraph` itself.
+This will update the local objective function on each `OptiNode`.

 ### Visualize the Structure

 ```@setup plot_example
     using Plasmo
-    using Plots
+    using PlasmoPlots

     graph = OptiGraph()
     @optinode(graph,n1)